polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/add-pallet-to-the-runtime.md

 ]
 ```

 This section specifies the default feature set for the runtime, which includes the `std` features for each pallet.
-When the runtime is compiled with the `std` feature set, the standard library features for all listed pallets are enabled for more details on how the runtime is compiled as both a native binary (using `std`) and a Wasm binary (using `no_std`).
+When the runtime is compiled with the `std` feature set, the standard library features for all listed pallets are enabled.
+For more details on how the runtime is compiled as both a native binary (using `std`) and a Wasm binary (using `no_std`), refer to the [Wasm build](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/polkadot_sdk/substrate/index.html#wasm-build){target=\_blank} section in the Polkadot SDK documentation.

 !!! note
     If you forget to update the features section in the `Cargo.toml` file, you might encounter `cannot find function` errors when compiling the runtime.